KuangjuX/leetcode/README.md

 # leetcode

-My solution for leetcode in Rust.
+My solution for leetcode and other algorithm problems.

 ## Questions